homebrewedsec/seguri.io/_events/RSTcon2024.md

 ### Book a Meeting

-If you’d like to schedule a dedicated time to speak with Hudson or another member of our team during RSTcon, please [contact us](https://seguri.io/contact) in advance.
+If you’d like to schedule a dedicated time to speak with Hudson or another member of our team during RSTcon, please <a title="Contact Seguri" href="https://seguri.io/contact/">Contct Us</a> in advance.
 We’re eager to discuss how we can support your ICS security initiatives.

 ## Why Attend RSTcon?